Japan during World War II: Air raids on Japan

 After securing airfields in Saipan and Guam in the summer of 1944, the United States Army Air Forces undertook an intense strategic bombing campaign, using incendiary bombs, burning Japanese cities in an effort to pulverize Japan's industry and shatter its morale.
-The Operation Meetinghouse raid on Tokyo on the night of March 9–10, 1945, led to the deaths of approximately 100,000 civilians.
+The Operation Meetinghouse raid on Tokyo on the night of 9–10 March 1945, led to the deaths of approximately 100,000 civilians.
 Approximately 350,000–500,000 civilians died in 66 other Japanese cities as a result of the incendiary bombing campaign on Japan.

 Concurrent to these attacks, Japan's vital coastal shipping operations were severely hampered with extensive aerial mining by the U.S.'s Operation Starvation.
 Regardless, these efforts did not succeed in persuading the Japanese military to surrender.

 In mid-August 1945, the United States dropped nuclear weapons on the Japanese cities of Hiroshima and Nagasaki.
 These atomic bombings were the first and only such weapons used against another nation in warfare.
 These two bombs killed approximately 120,000 to 140,000 people in a matter of minutes, and as many as a result of nuclear radiation in the following weeks, months and years.
 The bombs killed as many as 140,000 people in Hiroshima and 80,000 in Nagasaki by the end of 1945.

 Re-entry of the Soviet Union

-In spite of Soviet–Japanese Neutrality Pact, at the Yalta agreement in February 1945, the US, the UK, and the USSR had agreed that the USSR would enter the war on Japan within three months of the defeat of Germany in Europe.
+In spite of Soviet–Japanese Neutrality Pact, at the Yalta agreement in February 1945, the U.S. President Franklin D. Roosevelt, the U.K. Prime Minister Winston Churchill, and the U.S.S.R.
+Premier Joseph Stalin had agreed that the USSR would enter the war on Japan within three months of the defeat of Germany in Europe.
 This Soviet–Japanese War led to the fall of Japan's Manchurian occupation, Soviet occupation of South Sakhalin island, and a real, imminent threat of Soviet invasion of the home islands of Japan.
 This was a significant factor for some internal parties in the Japanese decision to surrender to the US and gain some protection, rather than face simultaneous Soviet invasion as well as defeat by the US.
 Likewise, the superior numbers of the armies of the Soviet Union in Europe was a factor in the US decision to demonstrate the use of atomic weapons to the USSR, just as the Allied victory in Europe was evolving into division of Germany and Berlin, the division of Europe with the Iron Curtain and the subsequent Cold War.